PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI2.md

 </figure>
 <!-- blank line -->

-- [ ] Implement the example provided above, but using the ```eli5``` Python package and upload your notebooks to your Github repos.
-You can find the documentation [here](https://eli5.readthedocs.io/en/latest/tutorials/keras-image-classifiers.html).

 - [ ] Continue working on the group project which you are expected to present on Friday.